snrnats/doc-centre/docfx_project/pro/api/includes/_get_pickup_options.md

 </div>

-In the context of PRO, a "pickup option" refers to a combination of a carrier service, date and time window.
+In the context of PRO, a "pickup option" is a delivery date, pickup location, and time window that a consignment could potentially be delivered on, and a carrier service that could meet that delivery promise.
 The **[Pickup Options](https://docs.electioapp.com/#/api/PickupOptions)** endpoint takes the details of an as-yet uncreated consignment and returns available pickup options.
-This data can be used to offer pickup timeslots and locations for the product that the customer is about to purchase.

 At a minimum, SortedPRO requires you to send the following data in order to receive pickup options for a potential consignment: